hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

    }

-Defined options are added to the response when the client requests them at a few exceptions, which are always added.
-To enforce the addition of a particular option, set the always-send flag to true as in:
+Defined options are added to the response when the client requests them, with a few exceptions which are always added.
+To enforce the addition of a particular option, set the ``always-send`` flag to "true" as in:

 ::